 After new legislation, bogus policies sold door-to-door and via email and phone, cost victims millions: Internet Scambusters #390

-Health insurance scam artists rolled into action as soon as the new US medical cover legislation was signed
+Health insurance scam artists rolled into action as soon as the new US medical cover legislation was signed into law.

-the crooks have netted millions of dollars across the US.
+Selling bogus health insurance plans and gathering personal information for non-existent health ID cards, the crooks have netted millions of dollars across the US.

 We have the latest information on the scams, plus advice from insurance industry experts on how to spot them.

 As always, we also recommend you check out the most popular articles from our other sites during the past week:

 5 Tips to Becoming a Recycling Superhero: Learn the basics about recycling and become a green superhero.